spiral/docs/modules/auth.md

 ```

 ## Authorize User
-We are not able to authorize our user using `CredentialsAuthenticator` which will handle password comparision logic for us:
+To authorize users use `CredentialsAuthenticator` which will handle password comparision logic for us:

 ```php
 public function loginAction(LoginRequest $request, CredentialsAuthenticator $authenticator)